ncc-airhealth/korea-geovariable/docs/index.md

 # Korea Geovariable

 Welcome to the Korea Geovariable documentation!
 This project provides tools for calculating spatial data over time for specific coordinates, known as geographic variables (geovariables).
-It supports most of the geographic variables defined in Eum et al.
+It supports most of the geographic variables defined in [Computation of geographic variables for air pollution prediction models in South Korea, Eum et al](https://doi.org/10.5620/eht.e2015010).

 ## Overview